Amal Syam (activist)

-Amal Syam (Arabic: آمال صيام) is a Palestinian women’s rights advocate and the General Director of the Women’s Affairs Center (WAC) in Gaza.
-She is involved in advancing gender equality, women’s empowerment, and inclusive participation in policy processes in Palestine.
+Amal Syam (Arabic: آمال صيام) is a Palestinian women's rights advocate and the General Director of the Women's Affairs Center (WAC) in Gaza.
+She is involved in advancing gender equality, women's empowerment, and inclusive participation in policy processes in Palestine.

 Early life and education

 Syam was born on October 16, 1969, in Gaza City.
-She holds a Master’s degree in Business Administration, with a specialization in Human Resource Management, from Al-Azhar University in Gaza.
+She holds a Master's degree in Business administration, with a specialization in Human resource management, from Al-Azhar University in Gaza.

 Career

-Since 2009, Syam has served as General Director of the Women’s Affairs Center in Gaza.
-In this role, she oversees the organization’s strategic planning, program implementation, gender-focused research, community engagement, and advocacy efforts.

-She has led initiatives aimed at addressing harmful gender norms and socio-cultural practices, including efforts to combat gender-based violence.
+Since 2009, Syam has served as General Director of the Women's Affairs Center in Gaza.
+In this role, she oversees the organization's strategic planning, program implementation, gender-focused research, community engagement, and advocacy efforts.She has led initiatives aimed at addressing harmful gender norms and socio-cultural practices, including efforts to combat gender-based violence.
 Under her leadership, WAC has implemented response services such as psychosocial support, legal aid, economic assistance, and case management for women and girls in vulnerable conditions.
 Syam has also supported programs that promote economic empowerment, including access to wage employment, small business management, and digital freelancing opportunities for women.

-She has also commented publicly on ceasefire implications and humanitarian conditions in Gaza in various interviews and international platforms.
+Syam has also commented publicly on ceasefire implications and humanitarian conditions in Gaza in various interviews and international platforms.
+During the escalation of hostilities in the Gaza Strip from late 2023 onwards, Syam continued to lead the Women's Affairs Center despite multiple personal displacements and damage to the organization's main office in Gaza City.
+The Center opened a new office in Rafah to serve approximately 1.5 million displaced persons.
+Before the conflict, the Center employed 100 staff members and assisted more than 170,000 people annually.
+During the war, the organization provided humanitarian assistance including psychological support, legal counselling, cash assistance, and distribution of hygiene and dignity kits.
+Syam emphasized the critical need for funding to women's organizations, noting that only 0.09% of funding for the 2023 Flash Appeal went directly to national or local women's rights organizations.

 Her professional approach is grounded in principles of human rights, gender-transformative development, community engagement, environmental awareness, and disability inclusion.

-As a trainer and facilitator, Syam has conducted workshops on leadership, strategic planning, early marriage, gender-based violence, life skills, and project management.
-These have targeted staff from civil society organizations, youth groups, and humanitarian professionals.
+As a trainer and facilitator, Syam has conducted workshops on leadership, strategic planning, early marriage, gender-based violence, life skills, and project management working with staff from civil society organizations and youth groups as well as humanitarian professionals.
+She has spoken about the importance of combatting early marriage traditions to allow for the healthy psychosocial development of girls.